 October (students may be called for interviews during this time period)

 Final Pairing & Notification

-The program is open to students in UCLA Anderson’s full-time, fully employed and executive MBA programs.
+The program is open to students in UCLA Anderson’s full-time, fully employed, executive and UCLA-NUS executive MBA programs.
 First, second and third year students with a demonstrated interest in and commitment to a career in global business and management (either in the United States or abroad) are encouraged to apply.

 - Mentor profiles will be shared with students who have expressed interest in the program in late summer/early Fall.
 For those students interested, please contact Lucy Allard.

 - For 2022-23, there will be one student mentee per mentor, unless otherwise noted.

 - Interested students should submit their application by noon PDT on Friday, October 7, 2022.

 - Mentor and mentee pairing will be performed by the CGM leadership.
 Applications will be reviewed and interviews may be conducted.
 Mentees will be selected based on their demonstrated passion and interest for international business and management, academic accomplishments, leadership, career path and engagement with the Center for Global Management at UCLA Anderson.